To ask Her Majesty’s Government what steps they plan to take to clarify the tax rules relating to fines imposed on banks.

 To perform a more comprehensive search of written questions, visit the Parliamentary written questions and answers website.

-To ask Her Majesty’s Government what assessment they have made of the advice given by healthcare practitioners to patients with knee osteoarthritis.
+To ask Her Majesty’s Government what assessment they have made of the case for £50 notes no longer being issued by central banks in order to help tackle crime.

-To ask Her Majesty’s Government whether they intend to take action to improve accident and emergency unit waiting times, in the light of reported missed targets over the last year.
+To ask Her Majesty’s Government what steps they plan to take to support small and medium-sized enterprises in the light of the number of cyber attacks against them in 2015.

-To ask Her Majesty’s Government what assessment they have made of the rate of maternity unit closures; and what steps they intend to take in respect of such closures.
+To ask Her Majesty’s Government what assessment they have made of the impact on the global economy of gender equality in the technology sector.